glennmckechnie/weewx-wxobs/README.md

-**Update: May 2024**
+**Update: June 2024 Version 0.8.0**
-This repo has now been updated to (hopefully) deal with the ownership changes introduced Weewx 5.x
+This repo has now been updated to (hopefully) deal with the ownership changes introduced in Weewx 5.x

-While weewx can still be run as the root user, a default install (deb, pip package) now installs and sets up the application to run under a non-privileged user, either weewx or one of your choice.
+While WeeWX can still be run as the root user, a default install (deb, pip package) now installs and sets up the application to run under the control of a non-privileged user.
+This maybe the user weewx or a user of your choice.

-This means that wxobs can no longer write to the /usr/share/php directory.
+This means that wxobs can no longer write to the /usr/share/php directory (it's well outside its scope.)

 On the first run of wxobs; pay attention to the logging file.
-It will likely encounter an error with permissions and will log the error.
+It will most likely encounter an error with permissions and will log the error in your logs - (that said , an upgrade of wxobs could work without any intervention.
-Read the messages, go to skin.conf and follow the steps under the [Include File issue] Section and once that has been done. wxobs should then run as it did before.
+Read the log messages, go to wxobs/skin.conf and follow the steps outlined under the <i>[Include File issue]</i> Section and once that has been done wxobs should then run orrectly with no further issues.
+This is also covered under step <b>5.)</b> below.

 ----

-For a local installation, this will "just work".
-You may need to relocate the include file (see skin.conf) but other than that either sqlite or mysql databases will work as they did before.
+<b>N.B.</b>With the [changes made to WeeWX 5.0](https://www.weewx.com/docs/5.0/upgrade/#upgrading-to-v50) wxobs now requires a manual configuration step before it will run correctly (See step 5 below).
+Once that's done it should "just work" for a local installation (the sqlite database is local).
+For a remote installation, you may need to relocate the include file (see skin.conf) but other than that either sqlite or mysql databases will work as they did before.

 The remote installation centers around rsyncing an sqlite database to the remote server.
 If you run an MySQL database then the required configuration for that is built in to mysql and should just require the correct variable names entering.
 This will vary with each setup so a single configuration example is not in my scope.
 If you have working notes and wish to share them, then raise them as an issue and we'll start from there.